 - Perhaps you are a community member with an interest in improving health care for all Victorians?

 If you answered yes to at least one of the questions then CSU is for you.

 CSU members receive email updates on consumer participation positions, training and networking opportunities.
 As a member you get to decide if you wish to nominate for one of these positions.
 There are no obligations.

-We often receive requests from the Department of Health, Victorian health services, universities and other health-related organisations looking for consumer representatives.
+We often receive requests from the Department of Health and Human Services, Victorian health services, universities and other health-related organisations looking for consumer representatives.
 Examples of these include positions on committees, working groups, focus groups, advisory panels and consultations.

 The number of email updates CSU members receive varies from month to month depending on the number of requests we receive.
 On average, you might receive an email update once a fortnight as well as Full Circle, our monthly electronic newsletter.

 We provide training and support for consumer involvement.
 These workshops are free to CSU members and offered regularly.